Marcuzz/simple-snippets/README.md

-# simple-php
+# simple-snippets
-Some simple small PHP scripts
+Some simple small snippets